CtrlK

 Completeness

-Clearly answers both 'what' (provides incremental adoption strategy to migrate native apps to React Native/Expo using brownfield library) and 'when' (explicit 'Use when' clause covering planning migration steps, packaging artifacts, and integrating into host apps).
+Clearly answers both what ('provides an incremental adoption strategy to migrate native iOS or Android apps to React Native or Expo using @callstack/react-native-brownfield') and when ('Use when planning migration steps, packaging XCFramework/AAR artifacts, and integrating them into host apps').

 3 / 3